-Any student involved in an injury accident while operating Spartan aircraft or training equipment may be subject to immediate drug testing requirements.
+Any student involved in an injury accident while operating Spartan College of Aeronautics and Technology aircraft or training equipment may be subject to immediate drug testing requirements.

 Each campus reserves the right to conduct random testing with approval from a member of Spartan Education Group, LLC (parent company) leadership.